barnoftheyard/vandata/README.md

 ### Is it done?
 Not yet.
 Code wise a lot of what I want to implement is about ~70% done (as of 2/1/21), multiplayer still has lots of work ahead.
 Art is totally unfinished and either in mock up, or infancy.
 ### How do I keep in touch?
 I'll plan to have a small community once the game becomes somewhat playable, either through Discord or a forum.
-Until then you can contact me at bseifert@hvare.xyz
+Until then you can contact me at taticalfacepalm1.a@gmail.com

 ![alt text](https://github.com/barnoftheyard/vandata/blob/master/screenshots/2021_02_21_224141_0.png?raw=true?raw=true)
 ![alt text](https://github.com/barnoftheyard/vandata/blob/master/screenshots/2021_07_07_183740_0.png?raw=true?raw=true)